ladalar/beata/README.md

 1. **Audio Feature Extraction**: Extract audio features (MFCCs, Chroma, Spectral Contrast, and Tonnetz) from a set of music tracks.
 2. **Metadata Collection**: Fetch metadata from Last.fm and MusicBrainz, including artist name, location, and genre.
 3. **Location Prediction**: Train a deep learning model using the extracted audio features to predict the geographical coordinates (latitude and longitude).
-4. **Music Generation**: Use AI models (e.g., generative models or style transfer) to generate new music based on the predicted coordinates.
+4. **Music Generation**: Use AI models to generate new music based on the predicted coordinates.
 5. **Output**: The output is a generated track that corresponds to specific geographical coordinates.

 ## Project Structure